josephg/sharedb/docs/WireProtocol.md

 The server listens for incoming TCP connections on port 8766. (liable to change).

-All integers are transmitted using little endian.
+All integers are transmitted little endian.
 All strings are sent as null terminated UTF-8.

-The server and client exchange a series of messages over this connection.
+The server does not currently work if you run it on a big endian system.

+Immediately upon connecting, the client must first transmit the shared magic bytes (*"WAVE"*).
+The server will reply in kind.

+Once the magic bytes have been exchanged, the server and client can send message to each other.
 Each message starts with:

 - Length (bytes) of remaining packet (uint32, little endian)
 - Message type (one byte) OR'ed with optional docName flag (0x80) and error flag (0x40).
 Message types are listed below.
 The docName flag indicates that this packet replaces the currently *in use* docName.
 - If the docName flag is set, the packet next lists the new *in use* docName (a string).
 The named document does not have to exist.
 - If the error flag is set, the packet contains a string error message and nothing more.

 ## Message types: